bentheiii/envolved/docs/string_parsing.rst

     A parser that checks a string against a se of cases, returning the value of first case that matches.

     :param cases: An iterable of match-value pairs.
-The match an be a string or a regex pattern (which will need to fully match the string).
+The match can be a string or a regex pattern (which will need to fully match the string).
 The case list can also be a mapping of strings to values, or an enum type, in which case the names of the enum members will be used as the matches.
     :param fallback: The value to return if no case matches.
 If not specified, an exception will be raised.